 - Supervised by an RN

-- 95% average pass rates on the national license exam
+- 95% average pass rate one the licenses exam over the past 5 years

 - 12:1 student-to-teacher ratio

 Intermediate Technical Certificate (ITC) – 24 months total:

 - 1 to 2 full-time semesters of qualifying prerequisites

 - 2 full-time semesters in professional program

 - Rehabilitation centers

 - Urgent care centers